Lowlife (2017 film): Plot

 As the guilt stricken Crystal grieves behind the front desk, Randy and Keith arrive.
 Shocked, Crystal gives them a room.
 Randy wants to go through with the kidnapping, fearing Teddy's wrath, but Keith is unsure.

 El Monstruo arrives to use the payphone.
 However, instead of making a call, he mistakenly uses the intercom function. inadvertently informing Crystal that he is also looking for Kaylee.
 Taking Dan's shotgun, Crystal confronts El Monstruo in the parking lot.
-Kaylee's water breaks, and as the Keith and Randy argue about what do to, El Monstruo and Crystal burst in.
+Kaylee's water breaks, and as Keith and Randy argue about what to do, El Monstruo and Crystal burst in.

 Teddy drives to Crystal's motel and enters the hotel room to find Kaylee giving birth and the others helping her.
 He orders El Monstruo to bring him Kaylee.
 Having learned about his legend in prison, Randy appeals to El Monstruo in Spanish, inspiring the luchador to turn on Teddy.
 The crime lord, wielding an assault rifle, kidnaps Kaylee and the group give chase in Crystal's van.

 Keith, who has been shot in the arm, implores that must they rescue the girl before he dies of blood-loss.
 El Monstruo leads the trio into the basement of the taco shack, where they find Kaylee and the baby, now born, unharmed in a meat fridge; He inexplicably runs out of the building with his son, exclaiming "Legacy is all!".
 Randy and Crystal try to escape with Kaylee but are forced to barricade themselves inside.

 El Monstruo has a change of heart when he sees more corrupt ICE agents entering the restaurant.
 He returns to save the others, killing the agents while Randy fights Teddy.
 Kaylee and Crystal flee, but they are confronted by Agent Fowler who they are forced to kill.
 The luchador, though severely wounded, manages to overpower Teddy, beating his head to a pulp with his legendary rage.

 Randy finds El Monstruo mortally wounded.
 He promises to look after the mask until his son can take up the mantle, but El Monstruo refuses to burden his son's life with it.
 Randy implores El Monstruo not to allow the lineage to be broken, but he only asks Randy to free the prostitutes before he dies.

 Instead, Randy himself takes up the mask, which perfectly covers his swastika tattoo.
 He frees the prostitutes and leads them back to Mexico ("Our native land").
 Crystal and Kaylee sit together in the van.
 Kaylee asks if Crystal is her mother, she doesn't reply but gives Kaylee a tearful, telling glance.
 They hug each other while Kaylee remarks "I'm going to need some help".